heiligbasil/Sprint-Challenge--Java-Backend-Data-Persistence-with-SQL-Hibernate-java-todos/README.md

 Add logging for
 * Tomcat
 * Root
-* Specific application logging whenever a todo is added.
-Include the text of the todo, the time and date it is added and its id number.
+* Specific application logging whenever a description is added.
+Include the text of the description, the time and date it is added and its id number.
 * All logging can do to the console

 * Update the end points below:
-  * POST /users/todo/{userid} - adds a todo to the assigned user.
+  * POST /users/description/{userid} - adds a description to the assigned user.
 Can only be done by the authenticated user.
 A user can only modify their own data.
-  * PUT /todos/todoid/{todoid} - updates a todo based on todoid.
+  * PUT /todos/todoid/{todoid} - updates a description based on todoid.
 Can only be done by the authenticated user.
 A user can only modify their own data.
 * add appropriate end points to manage users giving only admin access to these.
 * Deploy to Heroku using H2